Bachelor's Program in Economics

 Would you like to learn more about the program in Economics at the University of Mannheim?

-Then take a look at the program descriptions:
+Then have a look at the program descriptions:

 Contact